-Council has an ongoing commitment to improving access and inclusion for visiting Eurobodalla.
+Council has an ongoing commitment to improving access and inclusion for people with a disability living in and visiting Eurobodalla.

-This year we are will implement year Infrastructure Program with a focus on improving the accessibility of our
+This year we are will implement year two of our Community and Transport Infrastructure Program with a focus on improving the accessibility of our public amenities

 Six of our highly used existing public toilet buildings will be upgraded to incorporate accessible toilets.
+These include: Lyons Park, Batemans Bay; Caseys Beach North; Malua Bay foreshore; public reserve, Tomakin; Coronation Parade, Broulee; and Main Beach, South Head, Moruya.

-These Coronation Parade, Broulee; and Main to improve access to Council owned buildings, facilities and public spaces
+This improvement program meets a key priority in our Disability Action Plan to improve access to Council owned buildings, facilities and public spaces and also ensures compliance with the Australian Building Code standards and legislation